Class SASLParameters

 • setMechanisms

-public final void setMechanisms(java.lang.String mechanisms)
+public final void setMechanisms(String mechanisms)

 Sets mechanisms.